mapbox/cheap-ruler/README.md

 #### bearing(a, b)

 Returns the bearing between two points in angles.
 Typically within 0.01% of `turf.bearing` but 3–4 times faster.

+#### pointOnLine(line, p)

+Returns the closest point on the line from the given point.
+Line is an array of points.
+80-90 times faster than `turf.pointOnLine`.

 #### bufferPoint(p, buffer)